Factoria-F5-Git/continuous-delivery-playground/docs/03-adding-test-to-the-pipeline.md

 ## Adding a testing stage to our continuous integration process

-Given that our application code is not in the root folder, we need to tell GH Actions where to run the commands from.
+Given that our application code is not in the root folder, we need to tell GitHub Actions where to run the commands from.
 Lets specify that the NPM commands needs to be run from the modern-web-app directory.
+Lets add to our `pipeline.yml` the following:

 ```yml
 defaults: